I have found that Cocker spaniels, like most spaniels love water.

 If you are lucky enough to live near to the sea, then trips to the beach are often adored by dogs.
 Like children they seem to know and can hardly wait to get to the beach.

-This is true of Boris and Nimrod who love the sea, digging and running on the beach.
+This is true of my Cockers who love the sea, digging and running on the beach.

 Getting a spaniel retrieving from water